UmehBEE/Housing-in-Brazil-/README.md

 ![d133ee0a-1b43-11e3-b781-00144feab7de](https://user-images.githubusercontent.com/91852444/194940859-32c92ccc-7e55-4413-913f-0de0c65682c5.jpg)

 ## Project Overview
 This project focuses on pandas library usage and simple statistics methods to perform descriptive analysis on the dataset of homes for sale in Brazil - to determine if there are regional differences in the real estate market.
-Also, to look at southern Brazil to see if there is a relationship between home size and price, similar to what you saw with housing in some states in Mexico.
+Also, to look at southern Brazil to see if there is a relationship between home size and price.

 ## Running the program
 You can input 'Housing in Brazil.py' on your terminal to run this program.
 I use Anaconda's command prompt on a Windows 10 machine.